AllenCell/cvapipe_analysis/README.md

 cvapipe_analysis parameterize run
 ```

-This step depends on step 1.
+Here we use `aics-cytoparam` [link](https://github.com/AllenCell/aics-cytoparam) to create parameterization for all the single-cell data.
+This steps depends on step 2.

+**Folder: `local_staging/parameterization/`**

+- `manifest.csv`: Dataframe with the path the representation for each cell.

+**Folder: `local_staging/parameterization/representations/`**

+- `xx.tif`: Multichannels TIFF image with the cell representation.

 ### 5. Create 5D hypterstacks
 ```